-Neamat, LLC Inc. Diversity Plan
+Standard Operating Procedures Neamat, LLC Inc. Diversity Plan

 Neamat, LLC Inc. is committed to creating a culture of creativity and inclusion.
 These principles guide how we build our teams, cultivate leaders and create a company that's the right fit for everyone involved.
 These diversity goals will be reviewed and documented on an annual basis starting one year from admittance of the provisional license.
 Documentation of the results of these reviews will be stored for a minimum of three (3) years and will be available for the CCC's review upon request.

+Measurable Goal #1:

-Measurable Goal: Increase the number of staff, including minorities, women, veterans, people with disabilities, and LGBTQ+ at our dispensary by giving all of our employees job satisfaction and the proper training required to succeed.
+Increase the number of staff, including minorities, women, veterans, people with disabilities, and LGBTQ+ at our facility by giving all our employee's job satisfaction and the proper training required to succeed.

 Neamat, LLC Inc. staff will be comprised of at least fifty percent (50%) of the above listed demographics by the end of year 1.